ddrohan/mobile-app-dev-labs/session06/lab/md/step04.md

 ![](/session06/lab/img/lab0610.png)

-You can confirm this by visiting [](http://coffeemateweb.herokuapp.com) and sign in with your google+ details.
+You can confirm this by visiting the [webapp](http://coffeemateweb.herokuapp.com) and sign in with your google+ details.